College of Arts and Sciences

 The LAS degree is designed to prepare students for a productive life, equipping them with the transferrable skills most valued by employers: the ability to think critically, to communicate cogently and persuasively, to analyze situations and synthesize information, and to approach and understand things from a variety of perspectives.
 The LAS degree can prepare students for careers in journalism, social services, public relations, politics, customer service, advertising, recruitment, personnel, and more.
 Students who complete the LAS degree may also consider graduate studies in English, History, Journalism, Law, Biology, Psychology, Sociology, Communication, and other professional disciplines.
 Additionally, our Master of Liberal Arts and Science degree provides the opportunity for further customized graduate education.

-For program information and advising contact:
+For program information contact:

-Dr. Amy Mossman, Interim Director
+Dr. Amy Mossman, Director

 Liberal Arts and Sciences Program